Chapter Twelve: On the heights of Mount Chimborazo

 In August 1808, a year after the first successful voyage of his steamboat, Robert Fulton began working on a patent application.
 His business strategy was the same as John Fitch's: get monopoly rights and patents from states for steamboat service on their rivers.
 Fitch got monopoly rights from New York State in 1787.
 He died by suicide in 1798, and his patent expired in 1805.
 In 1803, Fulton's company got monopoly rights in New York, pending a successful voyage.
 His steamboat made scheduled voyages to and from Albany in 36 hours each way thus making about 4 miles an hour, which, in 1808, won the company a monopoly for up to 30 years depending on the number of boats put in service.(25) A federal patent would allow the company to use federal courts to enforce its rights throughout the nation.

-In December 1808, Thornton wrote a letter to his boss and friend Secrtary of State Madison.
+In December 1808, Thornton wrote a letter to Secretary of State Madison.
 It was a pro forma patent application asking for exclusive rights to profit from his steamboat improvements, to wit: "...modes of propelling the same by Paddles, or a wheel or wheels at the Stern and improvement in boilers for Steam Engines for the Same...."(26) While he had encouraged Fitch to do so, Thornton had never applied for a patent.
 He got the requisite signatures on his patent in January 1809, three days before Fulton submitted his application.
 On May 13, Thornton sent a letter to Fulton.
 The letter is no longer extant nor is Fulton's reply.
 Thornton may not have harped on the priority of his patent.
 He also knew of a paddle wheel described in a book written a hundred years ago.
 If Fulton bought Thornton's knowledge and experience, he would keep that early paddle design their secret.
-A letter Fulton wrote to Secretary of State Monroe in 1812 described the progression of Thornton' offers: a partnership with Fulton and his financial backer Livingston for equal thirds, then 1/8th of the profits, and finally, he threatened to destroy Fulton's patent through litigation.
+A letter Fulton wrote to Secretary of State Monroe in 1812 described the progression of Thornton's demands: a partnership with Fulton and his financial backer Livingston for equal thirds, then 1/8th of the profits, and finally, he threatened to destroy Fulton's patent through litigation.
 Meanwhile, in 1810, Thornton began alerting state legislatures, including New York's, that Fulton's patent did not describe a novel invention.
 He warned states not to let a patent intimidate them into giving Fulton's company monopoly rights for steamboat service.
 It was not in the national interest.
 Both the Virginia and Ohio legislatures refused to give Fulton a monopoly.
 That made patents more important, and in February 1811, Fulton got a second patent for recent improvements to his company's steamboats.

 In 1812, the Fulton company advertised throughout the nation that it would defend its patents and would take half the profits after 10% was deducted for capital expenses.
 At the same time, Fulton wrote to Secretary of State Monroe expressing outrage that the head of the Patent Office attacked patented inventions and gave himself patents.
 Monroe was sympathetic and asked Thornton to lower his profile.
 The doctor cited his First Amendment rights and low salary.
 Firing Thornton was unthinkable.
 Only habitual drunkenness and embezzlement would justify that.
 His long tenure only testifies to his long life, not to the approval of his conduct by successive presidents.